 Rights to Land – Land restitution, initiated in 1994, was an important response to the injustices of the apartheid era.
 But it was intended as a limited and short-term process – initially to be completed in five years.

 Instead, the process may continue for decades, creating uncertainty and undermining investment in agriculture.

 In this GGA publication, William Beinart, Peter Delius and Michelle Hey provide an analysis of what went so badly wrong, and warn that a new phase of restitution may ignite conflicting ethnic claims and facilitate elite capture of land and rural resources.

 They argue that while there are no quick fixes, the first phase of restitution should be completed and the policy then curtailed.
 Land reform urgently needs to prioritise employment creation, production and economic growth.

 They also argue for a move away from communalist and traditionalist policies and for a focus on cementing individual and family land rights.

 They propose that all South Africans should hold their land in systems that are as secure as ownership and suggest a three-pronged approach: effective implementation of the Interim Protection of Informal Land Rights Act (1996) and similar legislation; clear definition by the courts of the strengths of family and individual rights to customary and informal landholdings; and amended legislation to upgrade existing holdings.

-Emphasis is given to the importance of understanding local history, culture, and regional geopolitics, among a variety of contest-specific factors, to truly understand and thereby effectively address the emergence and spread of extremisms in Africa.
+Both books emphasise the importance of understanding local history, culture and regional geopolitics, among a variety of context-specific factors, to understand and address the emergence and spread of extremisms in Africa.